octopusBD/apiEmbraer4-sem/README.md

       <li>Access to the customer database (user, password, and equipment);</li>
       <li>Users must have different profiles (administrator, editor, and viewer);</li>
       <li>Possibility to apply selection filters (by item category);</li>
-      <li>View PDF files in the App and possibility of export in the same format, with a record of the date of file generation and the user.</li>

 </ul>

 <br>